 - Some courses are more popular than others and we can’t guarantee that you’ll be able to get a place on all the courses you request.
 (Individual academic departments make the final decision.)

 - For this reason, if you want to join us for a full year, you should choose courses that total at least 5-6 course units.
 If you’re joining us for just one or two terms, you should choose courses that total 3-4 course units.

 - If you’re an Erasmus exchange student, you also need to be aware of the particular restrictions that you face when choosing courses.
 See Applying for Erasmus for more information.

 Study plan check list

 - Choose courses from a maximum of three departments.
 However, we recommend you choose courses from only one or two departments (to minimise timetable clashes)

 - List your choices by their course code in your order of preference.

 - Only select courses that run during the appropriate term.
-For example, if you are only staying for Term 1, you can select Autumn term courses.
+For example, if you are only staying for Term 1, you can select Autumn term courses (which may include a V code which indicates an alternative assessment in December).
 You can’t choose courses that run in the Spring or Summer terms.

 - Make sure you are choosing courses that are appropriate to your study level.

-- If you apply for a course that is full or unsuitable, we will ask you to choose another course.
+- If you apply for a course that is full or unsuitable, we will ask you to choose another course, or offer an alternative.